eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

 The brief outline is displayed in the right window, when an uninstalled package or the latest version is selected (see previous picture).

-## Pack install
+## CMSIS Pack install

 Once the desired packages are identified, they must be installed, i.e. copied locally, so that their content can be made available to the various projects.

 Usually you would need to install the latest available version, but, for special cases a specific version can be also installed.
-For this you need to select either the package or the version, and click the Install button in the view toolbar:
+For this you need to select either the package or the version, and click the **Install** button in the view toolbar:

 ![Install a package version]({{ site.baseurl }}/assets/images/2014/07/InstallVersion.png)